-In accordance with HHFDC's annual rotation of HOME funds, its PY2024 HOME allocation will be distributed to the County of Hawaii, which anticipates use of its HOME funds for the development of affordable rental and homeownership units.
-In accordance with HHFDC's HTF Allocation Plan, the County of Hawaii is also scheduled to receive the neighbor island portion of PY2024 HTF funds.
-For PY2024, HHFDC has elected not to award HTF funds to the City, therefore, the County of Hawaii will receive these HTF funds as well, for the development of affordable rental units.
+In accordance with HHFDC's annual rotation of HOME funds, its PY2024 HOME allocation will be distributed to Hawaii County, which anticipates use of its HOME funds for the development of affordable rental and homeownership units.
+In accordance with HHFDC's HTF Allocation Plan, Hawaii County is also scheduled to receive the neighbor island portion of PY2024 HTF funds.
+For PY2024, HHFDC has elected not to award HTF funds to the City, therefore, Hawaii County will receive these HTF funds as well, for the development of affordable rental units.

-The State anticipates receiving \$300,000 in HOPWA funds for PY2024.
+The State anticipates receiving \$307,914 in HOPWA funds for PY2024.
 HOPWA funds will both strengthen communities and promote decent, affordable housing by providing housing information, rent or deposit assistance, and other supportive services to persons with HIV/AIDS who are homeless or at risk of homelessness.
-In collaboration with BTG, DHS-BESSD issues an RFI for one provider to serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA, short-term rental, mortgage, and STRMU payments, permanent housing placement, and supportive services, for persons living with HIV/AIDS in the counties of Hawaii, Kauai, and Maui.
+In collaboration with BTG, DHS-BESSD issues a Request for Information (RFI) for one provider to serve as a centralized administrative agency to provide HOPWA-funded activities, such as TBRA, short-term rental, mortgage, and STRMU payments, permanent housing placement, and supportive services for persons living with HIV/AIDS in Hawaii, Kauai, and Maui counties.